Sioux: Protest against the Dakota Access oil pipeline

 The conflict sparked a nationwide debate and much news media coverage.
 Thousands of indigenous and non-indigenous supporters joined the protest, and several camp sites were set up south of the construction zone.
 The protest was peaceful, and alcohol, drugs and firearms were not allowed at the campsite or the protest site.
 On August 23, Standing Rock Sioux Tribe released a list of 87 tribal governments who wrote resolutions, proclamations and letters of support stating their solidarity with Standing Rock and the Sioux people.
 Since then, many more Native American organizations, environmental groups and civil rights groups have joined the effort in North Dakota, including the Black Lives Matter movement, Vermont Senator Bernie Sanders, the 2016 Green Party presidential candidate Jill Stein and her running mate Ajamu Baraka, and many more.
 The Washington Post called it a "National movement for Native Americans."

 Return of Artifacts

-In November 2022, 150 sacred artifacts are repatriated to the Lakota Sioux peoples.
+In November 2022, 150 sacred artifacts were repatriated to the Lakota Sioux peoples.
 They were stored for more than a century at the Founders Museum in Barre, Massachusetts.
 However, these are just a small fraction of circa 870,000 Native American artifacts (including nearly 110,000 human remains) that are still at prestigious colleges, museums and the federal government.